Skip to main content

 Rates

-Augustana summer student employees will be charged a discounted rate.
-Contact the Office of Residential Life for more information.
+Augustana summer student employees, who are scheduled to work at least 10 hours per week during the summer, will be charged a discounted rate.
+Contact the Office of Residential Life or your summer supervisor for more information.

-Payments of cash or check are to be made in the Office of Residential Life.
-Interns will be asked to pay their first four weeks ($720) payment at check-in.
+Interns will be asked to pay their first four weeks payment at the time of check-in.
+We can accept cash or checks (payable to Augustana College).
 Augustana students can have summer housing fees applied directly to their student accounts.

 Check-in information